 The Black Cowgirls are a group of cowgirls of African American heritage.
 They have been active on the rodeo circuit for decades and worldwide.
 Though they have always been an essential part of the rodeo industry, their influence has grown in recent years.
 They’ve broken stereotypes and overcome obstacles, leading them to their successes.
 This article will explore the accomplishments of Black cowgirls and see how they’re changing perceptions about what it means to be a Black cowgirl in America!

 Women who blazed the trail

 Being a cowgirl was not an activity or a sport that black women were welcomed to be a part of.
 Dating back to as early as the 1800’s black women were cowgirls; however, they were not recognized for their contribution or talent.
 It would not be until after 1865 that black cowgirls began to leave tiny footprints that were seen in this industry.
-Although many women were instrumental in blazing the trail, this article will only highlight a few that blazed the trail for cattle ranching, horse training, and horse racing.
+Although many women were instrumental in blazing the trail, horse tack and all this article will only highlight a few that blazed the trail for cattle ranching, horse training, and horse racing.

 Henrietta Williams “Aunt Rittie”

 Born into slavery, she eventually found her way into cattle ranching in Texas, was known by many as the only woman who worked with the men, and was recognized as being as tough as a man.

 Born into slavery, she eventually found her way to Kentucky after the Civil War; this was when she took a substantial interest in Thoroughbred Horses.
 She began to ride and learn more about horse racing as a way of life.
 She would leave her mark in this industry, becoming the first black stable owner in Oklahoma and the only black person to own racehorses.

 Sylvia was the first black woman licensed in the United States to train horses.
 She started training horses in 1938.
 She was in the industry for over 60 years and was honored at the African American Heritage Society for Black Equestrians.